tc39/notes/meetings/2018-07/july-25.md

 No objections.

-LBR: There was a question on how the CoC applies to non-members.
+LEO: There was a question on how the CoC applies to non-members.
 Feel free to talk to me or anyone from the CoC committee if you have any questions about CoC.

 AK: Working in Groups has worked very well for `Intl`.
 So I think more of us splitting out into Groups will be effective for TC39.